appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 List
 """"
-This class :class:`django_cradmin.renderable.AbstractRenderableWithCss` as a super, and is usually the class we use as a super when we want to render a list.
+This class has :class:`django_cradmin.renderable.AbstractRenderableWithCss` as a super, and is usually the class we use as a super when we want to render a list.
 It can be used in both an very easy manner and for more complex structures.
 It is here we decide which template we want to use for building the list.
 The CRadmin class List gets an iterator, which is used to iter over items in the list.
 We can both append and extend the list with methods from this class.
 Further